 Deborah Sutherland, PhD

-Dr. Sutherland has served in leadership roles with national and state organizations that accredit CME programs.
-At the national level, she was an accreditation surveyor for the Accreditation Council for Continuing Medical Education (ACCME) and served six years on the ACCME’s Accreditation Review Committee (ARC).
+Dr. Sutherland has served in leadership roles with national and state organizations that accredit Continuing Medical Education (CME) programs.
+At the national level, she was an accreditation surveyor for the Accreditation Council for Continuing Medical Education (ACCME) and served six years on its Accreditation Review Committee (ARC).
 At the state level, she worked with the Florida Medical Association’s CME Committee to accredit intrastate providers of continuing medical education.
-Dr. Sutherland is also involved with the Society for Academic Continuing Medical Education (SACME) and served as the southeastern regional representative, chair of the membership committee and treasurer of the Society.
+Dr. Sutherland is also involved with the Society for Academic Continuing Medical Education (SACME) and served as the southeastern regional representative, chair of the membership committee, and treasurer of the Society.

-Dr. Sutherland is committed to developing the Life Sciences in the State of Florida and has chaired the Hillsborough/Tampa Economic Development Corporation’s Committee on Life Sciences and was the inaugural chair of the Research Council for the local chapter of BioFlorida.
+As part of her commitment to developing the Life Sciences in the State of Florida, Dr. Sutherland has chaired the Tampa Hillsborough Economic Development Corporation’s Committee on Life Sciences and was the inaugural chair of the Research Council for the local chapter of BioFlorida.
 Dr. Sutherland received her PhD from the University of South Florida Tampa, her MSN from Boston University, and her BSN from the University of Maine.

 David J. Smith, Jr., MD